Maximality of Galois actions for abelian and hyperkahler varieties

 \subsection{Bruhat-Tits theory}

 We briefly recall some basic facts from Bruhat-Tits theory, mainly from \cite{Ti79}.
 The main goal of this subsection is Theorem \ref{compare}.

-Let $F$ be a finite extension of $\Q_\ell$ and $\mathbf{G}$ a connected, semisimple algebraic group defined over $F$.
-The Bruhat-Tits building $\mathscr{B}(\mathbf{G},F)$ is a PL-manifold, endowed with a $\mathbf{G}(F)$-action that is linear on each facet.
+Let $F$ be a finite extension of $\Q_\ell$ with residue field $\F_q$ and $\bG$ a connected, semisimple algebraic group defined over $F$.
+The Bruhat-Tits building $\mathscr{B}(\bG,F)$ is a polysimplicial complex \cite[2.2.1]{Ti79}, endowed with a $\bG(F)$-action that is linear on each facet.
 If $F'$ is a finite extension of $F$, then there is a corresponding continuous injection of buildings

-which is equivariant with respect to $\mathbf{G}(F)\subset \mathbf{G}(F')$ and maps vertices of $\mathscr{B}(\mathbf{G},F)$ to vertices of $\mathscr{B}(\mathbf{G},F')$.
+which is equivariant with respect to $\bG(F)\subset \bG(F')$ and maps vertices of $\mathscr{B}(\bG,F)$ to vertices of $\mathscr{B}(\bG,F')$.
 If $F\subset F'\subset F''$ are finite extensions of fields, then